apnadkarni/tcl-extension-template/README.md

 4. Run autoconf to generate the configure script.

-5. Build and test as per TEA instructions.
+5. Build and test as per TEA and / or nmake procedures.

+6. Add your sources, modify `configure.ac`, `Makefile.in` (remember to
+regenerate configure!), `makefile.vc` etc. and build the next great Tcl extension!

+NOTE: Also edit the .gitignore and .gitattributes files to ensure they meet your project needs.

 The template includes a `build-info` command analogous to the Tcl `build-info` command.
 This should work without modifications.
+Delete if not wanted.